antrea-io/antrea/docs/ovs-pipeline.md

 to the next tier in precedence, or in the case of the Application tier (lowest precedence), go to the [EgressRuleTable].

+If the `conjunction` action is matched, packets are "allowed" or "dropped" based on the `action` field of the CNP rule.
+If allowed, they follow a similar path as described in the following [EgressRuleTable] section.

 Unlike the default of K8s NetworkPolicies, ClusterNetworkPolicy has no such default rules.
 Hence, they are evaluated as-is, and there is no need for a CnpEgressDefaultTable.